 Reducing safety behaviours that keep the fear alive.

 CBT is collaborative.
 You and your therapist become a team, collecting evidence, testing beliefs, and practising new responses.
+If you’re wondering how long this work typically takes, our blog about is CBT a long-term therapy explains what to expect.

 Key CBT Techniques